If you have dementia and sight loss, we can help make life easier.

 Already have an appointment?
 Use our handy checklist to make sure you have everything covered when visiting an optometrist:

-In partnership with Alzheimer Scotland, we produced a Dementia and sight loss leaflet that has useful information for anyone with dementia or those who support them.
+In partnership with Alzheimer Scotland, we produced a leaflet on dementia and sight loss that has useful information for anyone with dementia or those who support them.
 As well as learning more about dementia and sight loss, you'll find a handy checklist to make sure you have everything covered when visiting an optometrist and other information that will help you make the most of your sight.

 We have lots of specialist gadgets and services to support your everyday activities.
 Our Online shop has products designed to make your life easier, such as easy-to-see clocks, big button remotes and talking labels to stick on things.
 Or why not check out our popular talking newspapers or audio books services if you enjoy reading.